abrander/garmin-connect/README.md

+> [!IMPORTANT]
-This project is unmaintained and broken.
+> This project is unmaintained, broken, and archived.
 Please see https://github.com/abrander/garmin-connect/issues/26.

 # garmin-connect